disolutions-com-au/stller/README.md

 - `filepath`: Path to the STL file to visualize
 - `--no-edges`: Hide mesh edges
 - `--color COLOR`: Specify mesh color (default: lightblue)
-- `--export EXPORT`: Export the selected groups to a new STL file
+- `--export EXPORT`: Export the selected groups to a new STL file when you close the visualisation window
 - `--only-selected`: Export only the selected groups, not the full mesh
 - `--window-size WIDTH HEIGHT`: Window size in pixels (default: 1920 1080)
 - `-h, --help`: Show help message